Help & About

 Protestant

-Known for its literal accuracy and fidelity to the original languages.
+The current NASB 2020 revision, known for literal accuracy and fidelity to the original languages.

 YLTYoung's Literal Translation(1862)In reader